What You’ll Learn

 Compose the page using tokens as needed

-Tokens are allowed in Page Title and in the Page Body.Select your Child Sites where you want to publish this page
+Tokens are allowed in Page Title and in the Page Body.How to Insert Tokens

 Tokens can be inserted manually by typing the token where it’s needed or by clicking on a token in the Tokens meta box.
 After clicking on a token, the token will be inserted on the page automatically.